 When is the Hungry Ghost Festival?

 This is another important date on the Lunar calendar.
 It is traditionally acknowledged on the 15th night of the 7th Lunar month.
-In 2020, this falls on September 2nd in the Western calendar, which also happens to be around the full moon.
+In 2022, this falls on 12 August in the Western calendar.

 What is the Hungry Ghost Festival?

 Like other parts of East Asia, Vietnam believes that Hungry Ghost month can bring bad luck because of the curses of wandering lost souls.
 But on the other hand, it is also known as a time of forgiveness by the living for the most sinful deceased.
 This belief mostly originates from Taoist and Buddhist thought.
 It is believed that the gate of hell opens in the 7th Lunar month and then ghosts from the Lower Realm roam freely on Earth among the living.

 In the Buddhist calendar, this month is associated with the story of Ananda, the attendant of Buddha.
 The story goes that Ananda was meditating when a fiery ghost appeared demanding food for hungry ghosts or else imminent death would be the punishment.